By Alex Evans, Editorial Director of the National Business Awards

 “To do that we need to develop the skills of individuals, who in turn will enable the organisations for whom they work to be more efficient, and more able to cut waste — to be more agile and responsive to the global marketplace with its ever more demanding customers and consumers.”

 And it’s not just about engaging external customers - it’s about engaging internal clients as well.
 “Our own research proves that staff who are able to satisfy the needs of customers, who are customer focused and properly trained and supported, have a higher level of engagement,” adds Jo.

 “As such Institute research indicates a 24% higher net profit margin and an additional 71% higher profit per employee.”

-If you have achieved excellence in ecommerce, find out if it’s worthy of national recognition in 2012 by submitting an entry for one of our Online categories.
+Make 2012 the year of the customer and it will be a good year for your business.
+If you have achieved customer service excellence, find out if it’s worthy of national recognition in 2012 by submitting an entry for the Huawei Customer Focus Award.
 Find out more at www.nationalbusinessawards.co.uk

 Join us on